-Currently, there is network connectivity to the other campuses and the District via dedicated dual 10Gbps Internet circuits, a single 10 Gbps WAN circuit, and a secondary WAN circuit running through a districtowned RF microwave network.
-The local and long distance service is provided by CenturyLink via a SIP circuit with failover to Ventura College.
+Currently, there is network connectivity to the other campuses and the District via dedicated dual 10Gbps Internet circuits, a single 10 Gbps WAN circuit, and a secondary WAN circuit running through a district-owned RF microwave network.
+Lumens provides local and long-distance service via a SIP circuit with failover to Ventura College.